j1nxie/aoc-rs-2016/README.md

 ### Download puzzle inputs via aoc-cli

-1. Install [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli/) via cargo: `cargo install aoc-cli`.
+1. Install [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli/) via cargo: `cargo install aoc-cli --version 0.5.0`.
-2. Create an `.adventofcode.session` file in your home directory and paste your session cookie into it.
+2. Create an `.adventofcode.session` file in your home directory and paste your session cookie[^1] into it.
 To get this, press F12 anywhere on the Advent of Code website to open your browser developer tools.
 Look in your Cookies under the Application or Storage tab, and copy out the `session` cookie value.

-Once installed, you can use the [download command](#download-inputs-for-a-day).
+Once installed, you can use the [download command](#download-input-for-a-day).

-> **Note**
-> The session cookie might expire after a while (~1 month) which causes the downloads to fail.
-To fix this issue, refresh the `.adventofcode.session` file.

 ### Enable clippy lints in CI

 Uncomment the `clippy` job in the `ci.yml` workflow to enable clippy checks in CI.

-### Automatically track ⭐️ progress in readme
+### Automatically track ⭐️ progress in the readme

 This template includes [a Github action](https://github.com/k2bd/advent-readme-stars) that automatically updates the readme with your advent of code progress.